TV screens have been popular in gyms and health clubs for a long time…

 One of the best ways a gym can encourage its members is through sharing success stories.
 A success story is an incredibly powerful testimonial because it allows someone to put themselves in another person’s shoes.
 If you can see the progress of someone else who you might be able to relate to, it gives you hope and encouragement that you might be able to achieve the same.

 Digital signage for gyms provides a platform to share success stories in a number of ways.
 Members willing to get involved might provide before and after pictures that others can admire.
 Interviews in text or video format could be uploaded.
 All these types of content recording members’ progress help to create a real sense of community.
 A screen might even become a digital ‘community board’.

 6. Showcase Social Media

 Social media has fuelled the explosion of the fitness world online.
 Health gurus, personal trainers, nutritionists, bloggers and vloggers, have taken over the internet, utilising the likes of Instagram and Facebook to grow huge loyal followings.

 Gym digital signage utilises this trend, tapping into an unprecedented source of content and inspiration.
-Screens can be used to display Instagram and Facebook galleries as well Twitter feeds.
-If a gym is active on these platforms, it can be a great way to increase engagement offline so to speak and grow their own following.
+Digital signage for gyms can be used to display Instagram and Twitter feeds.
+If a gym is active on these platforms, it can be a great way to increase engagement offline so to speak, and grow their own following.
 Once synced up, social media provides fresh regular content without any extra work.